pballada/pballada.github.io/_posts/2024-10-02-async-await.markdown

 ---
 layout: post
-title: "Efficiently Running Multiple Async Tasks with Task Groups"
+title: "Mastering Task Groups in Swift Concurrency"
-date: 2024-05-06 12:00:00 +0000
+date: 2024-10-02
-categories: [iOS, Swift, Async]
+categories: [Swift, Concurrency]
+header_image: /assets/images/concurrency.jpg
 ---

 Swift’s concurrency model provides a set of tools for running tasks in parallel while keeping code clean and organized.
 One of the more powerful features of this model is **Task Groups**, which let you create and manage multiple concurrent tasks under a single structured context.
 In this article, we’ll dig deeper into Task Groups, demonstrate how to safely combine their results, and walk through a few practical examples.